Aquatic connectivity, key for the Amazon Basin

 World’s Greatest Freshwaters System

 The Alliance was consolidated in 2023, following the merger of the Citizen Science Network for the Amazon and the Amazon Waters Initiative.
+Our existence is the result of years of work and extensive collaboration to understand and conserve the Amazon’s aquatic ecosystems.

 New report on conservation targets for the aquatic ecosystems in the Amazon Basin